FZambia/centrifuge/docs/content/overview.rst

 configuration file.
 As Redis settings set up correctly - every message published will be added to history and every connected client sends presence information into Redis.
-So if Redis available - information about presence and mesage history will be available for clients (there are options for categories which allow to disable presence and history for channels belonging to them).
+So if Redis available - information about presence and mesage history will be available for clients (there are options for namespaces which allow to disable presence and history for channels belonging to them).

 At this moment you can ask why not use Redis PUB/SUB mechanism instead of ZeroMQ PUB/SUB